denevell/Natch-Android/README.md

 10: I should be able to edit my thread title and content
 11: I should be able to press more to see more threads
 12: I should be able to press more to see more posts
+13. I should see error logging on in cases of bad username / password